3D Printers in Medicine: Exciting Uses and Potential Applications

 A special type of 3D printer known as a bioprinter is used to make living tissue.
 In a common method of making the tissue, a hydrogel is printed from one printer head to form a scaffold.
 Tiny liquid droplets, each containing many thousands of cells, are printed on to the scaffold from another printer head.
 The droplets soon join and the cells become attached to each other.
 When the desired structure has formed, the hydrogel scaffold is removed.
 It may be peeled away or it may be washed away if it's water soluble.
 Biodegradable scaffolds may also be used.
 These gradually break down inside a living body.

-Bioprinting Successes So Far
+Some Bioprinting Successes

-Some hopeful research results were reported in 2016.
+Some hopeful discoveries were reported in 2016.
 A team of scientists implanted three types of bioprinted structures under the skin of mice.
 These included a baby-sized human ear pinna, a piece of muscle, and a section of human jaw bone.
 Blood vessels from the surroundings extended into all of these structures while they were in the bodies of the mice.
 This was an exciting development, since a blood supply is necessary in order to keep tissues alive.
 The blood carries nutrients to living tissues and takes away their wastes.

 Printing Parts of the Heart